astavonin/presentations/active_objects/presentation.md

 ### Races and deadlocks:

-- Developer should carefully choose big enough code block protected by lock;
+- Developer should choose carefully code block which is big enough and protect it by lock.

     - How big protected area should be?
 Whole function? `if` block?

 --

-- Developer should choose right lock type (`RLock` or `Lock`);
+- Developer should choose right lock type (`RLock` or `Lock`).

     - should I call `someMapLock.Lock()` or `someMapLock.RLock()` and why?